 – Raptors Are The Solution

-The leader of this effort in northern California is Lisa Viani who heads up the Raptors Are The Solution group.
+The leader of this effort in northern California is Lisa Viani who heads up the Raptors Are The Solution organization.

 Her website has some more information and links –